Audit Issues:

 VSP has begun "cracking down" on doctors that do not fully and/or properly document contact lens professional services, i.e., contact lens fittings.
 If you are audited, and you billed VSP for contact lens professional services (not materials), the VSP auditor will be looking for specific documented items to validate your right to payment for those services.
 If those test results are not found in your records VSP will consider you to have been overpaid for contact lens fitting services, and you may be facing a large restitution order.
 Don't make it hard for the VSP auditor to find -- have a clearly identified contact lens services area in your charts and/or complete your Electronic Record for CL fits!

 EXPERT TIP: If you have not fully documented your CL fitting in accord with VSP's minimum requirements you have not done a CL fitting as far as VSP is concerned, and you are not entitled to be paid for -- and will not be paid for -- your professional services.
 DOCUMENT DOCUMENT DOCUMENT.
+A failure to fully document (as described below) often results in a denied claim, termination from VSP, and substantial demands for repayment.

 There is much confusion in VSP's CL service rules, and as a result, many doctors do not have adequate (e.g., VSP compliant) documentation to support having provided professional services to their contact lens patients.
 It is commonplace, especially with a patient that is doing well with their contact lenses, for doctors to evaluate the patient's current lenses and issue an updated prescription (along with selling a new annual supply of materials), but to have minimal documentation related to those contact lens-related professional services.
 Following these guidelines, and using the model CL exam forms below, should help you address these issues and protect you against a strikingly adverse VSP audit outcome.